Drone-based RGB-Infrared Cross-Modality Vehicle Detection via Uncertainty-Aware Learning: DroneVehicle Dataset

 \subsection{Data Collection}

-The DroneVehicle dataset is collected by the Lab of Machine Learning and Data Mining , Tianjin University, China.
-The benchmark dataset consists of 31,064 images, including 15,532 RGB images and 15,532 infrared images, captured by drone-mounted dual cameras, covering a wide range of aspects including scenarios (different types of urban roads, residential areas, parking lots, highways, etc.), objects (car, bus, truck, van, feright car, etc.), and density (sparse and crowded scenes).
-Note that, the dataset was collected using drone equipped with dual cameras (visible camera and thermal infrared camera), in different scenarios, and under various weather and lighting conditions.
-These frames are manually annotated with 441642 bounding boxes of targets of vehicles.
+The DroneVehicle dataset contains $28,439$ RGB-Infrared image pairs.
+All the images are captured by the camera-equipped drones, covering a wide range of aspects, including scenarios (different types of urban roads, residential areas, parking lots, highways, $etc.$) and objects (\textit{car}, \textit{bus}, \textit{truck}, \textit{van}, \textit{freight car}, $etc.$).
+Note that, the dataset was collected using drone platforms in different scenarios and under various lighting conditions.
+The DroneVehicle contains $953,087$ manually annotated bounding boxes.
+Some example images are shown in Fig.\ref{fig6}.